sib-swiss/NGS-introduction-training/docs/group_work.md

 * Download the required data
 * Do a QC on the data with `fastqc`
 * Trim adapters and low quality bases with `fastp`.
 Make sure to include the option `--detect_adapter_for_pe`.
 To prevent overwriting `fastp.html`, specify a report filename for each sample with the option `--html`.
+* After trimming the adapters, run `fastqc` again to see whether all adapters are gone.
 * Create an index for bowtie2.
 At the same time create a fasta index (`.fai` file) with `samtools faidx`.
 * Check which options to use, and align with `bowtie2`.
 At the same time add readgroups to the aligned reads (see hints below).
 Make sure you end up with an indexed and sorted bam file.
 * Mark duplicates on the individual bam files with `gatk MarkDuplicates` (see hints below).